nqzero/PUPL/PUPL-FAQ.md

 ### are you a lawyer ?
 no

-### how do i use this license ?
+### how do i apply this license ?
 choose a strike price.
-this is the maximum that anyone will ever need to pay you to use your software on 1 core for 1 year. add a note "this software is licensed under the terms of PUPL from nqzero, with a per-annum strike price of $100".
+this is the maximum that anyone will ever need to pay you to use your software on 1 core for 1 year. add a header to your software stating the license and strike price, eg "this software is licensed under the terms of the nqzero PUPL, with a per-annum strike price of $100". you should be prepared to meet the assurances, eg to publish full prices and issue licenses

+### is this license an open source or Free Software license ?
+no.
+please don't refer to this license, or to software licensed under it, as either. it's possible that with a strike price of zero it would be, but in this case it would be better to use an established FOSS license instead

 ### has a lawyer signed off on this license ?